 Security and Compliance OverviewCompliance Regulations and Standards

-Global Data Vault enables compliance with a variety of standards and regulations.
+Global Data Vault enables data security compliance with a variety of standards and regulations.
 Our compliance is accomplished through physical controls, logical controls, and policy controls.
 Below, we’ve summarized the high-level controls in place, but invite you to contact us so we can go into more detail.
 At that time, we can also review our controls compared to your needs outside the regulations and standards listed here.

 |HIPAA||Health Insurance Portability and Accountability Act||US Federal Law||Regulation||Companies that keep any patient health information|